ExpediaGroup/flyte/README.md

 ## Running

-The are a number of ways to run flyte-api and its mongo db.
+The are a number of ways to run flyte and its mongo db.
 Note that the default mongo host and port for flyte is `localhost:27017` (this value can be changed using the `FLYTE_MGO_HOST` env variable).